 The Office of Research and Innovation and the Office of the Provost and Vice President for Academic Affairs previously established a program to help offset the cost of non-resident tuition for graduate students supported on externally-funded grants.
 Recent analysis has indicated the need to expand this program in order to increase the engagement and support for graduate students in externally funded research and creative scholarship, while promoting the submission of external research funding proposals across Western Michigan University.
 This program aims to provide support for both in-state and out-of-state students, as many funding sources do not cover tuition or provide full tuition.
 Faculty must request funds prior to submission of grants as defined below, effective August 15, 2018.
-These internal funds are available if the external grant is awarded.
+These internal funds are provided if the external grant is awarded.

 The following parameters provide the context for eligibility and application to the program:

 - Externally-funded research project proposals submitted by faculty and staff that recover facilities and administrative costs at the full rate (currently 51 percent), at the approved off-campus rate (currently 24 percent) when applicable and approved; or the maximum rate published by the sponsor.

-- The student associate/assistant must be funded, at a minimum, according to the annual stipend schedule published by the Graduate College at no less than one-half time (10 hours per week) across the academic year.
-Applicants are strongly encourages to use this program for doctoral students with candidacy, for master's-only programs, or advanced master's degree seeking students, to achieve the maximum benefit of the program for the student's and the faculty member's research program.
+- The student associate/assistant must be funded by the sponsor in the proposal requesting the grad student support, at a minimum, according to the annual stipend schedule published by the Graduate College at no less than one-half time (10 hours per week) across the academic year.
+Applicants are strongly encouraged to use this program for doctoral students with candidacy, for master's-only programs, or advanced master's degree seeking students, to achieve the maximum benefit of the program for the student's and the faculty member's research program.

 - Funds will be provided for a period of one year, are non-transferable, and must be requested again if a grant is resubmitted.